PROJECTS

 NASA selects PUNCH and TRACERS mission

-PUNCH – the Polarimeter to Unify the Corona and Heliosphere mission will employ for micro-satellite-sized spacecraft to measure the outer part of the Solar corona which emits the solar wind.
+PUNCH – the Polarimeter to Unify the Corona and Heliosphere mission will employ four micro-satellite-sized spacecraft to measure the outer part of the Solar corona which emits the solar wind.

-The four 40kg PUNCH spacecraft will be built by the Southwest Research Institute of San Andonio.
-Three of the spacecraft will image the motion of the solar wind by imaging reflected polarised light from electrons in the wind.
-A fourth spacecraft will directly image the outer corona using a special narrow field camera built by the US Naval Research Laboratory.
+The four 40kg PUNCH spacecraft will be built by the Southwest Research Institute of San Antonio.
+Three of the spacecraft will record solar wind motion by imaging reflected polarized light from electrons in the wind.
+A fourth spacecraft will directly capture the outer corona using a special narrow field camera built by the US Naval Research Laboratory.

 TRACERS – Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites (TRACERS).
 In June 2019, NASA gave a final go-ahead for the TRACERS mission, which will employ two identically instrumented satellites in the same low-Earth, sun-synchronous orbit with the spacecraft separated by 10-120 s along the orbital track satellites to observe the Earth’s Northern magnetic cusp — a region encircling Earth’s North pole where the planet’s magnetic field lines curve down toward Earth, particularly during violent geomagnetic storms triggered by outbursts from the sun.
 Led by Craig Kletzing of the University of Iowa in Iowa City, the TRACERS spacecraft will measure electrical fields with instruments built by UC Berkeley Space Sciences Laboratory (SSL) specialists.
 The SSL team will be led by John Bonnell, an SSL assistant research physicist.